SharkBait80/EKSContainerLab/module-7/README.md

-# Module 5 - Transform the Sample Application to .NET Core
+# Module 7 - Deploy the Sample Application to your EKS Cluster

 **Time to complete:** 10 minutes